tinawen/SimpleTwitterClient/README.md

-# Simple Twitter Client
+# Simple Twitter Client - fragments

-This is a simple Twitter client.
+This is a simple Twitter client with fragments.
 The home screen shows the user's home timeline, in reverse chronological order.
 Inifinite scrolling is supported so it's easy to see older tweets.
 Links and images within each tweet are clickable so users can see more details.
 Composing tweets is supported with character count.
+In profile screen you can see details about the user.

 Time spent: 10 hours spent in total